Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 Vanessa Perry, Chair and Associate Professor of Marketing, George Washington University

-Jonathan Zinman, Visiting Scholar at the Federal Reserve Bank of Philadelphia and Associate Professor, Dartmouth College
+Jonathan Zinman, Visiting Scholar, Federal Reserve Bank of Philadelphia and Professor, Dartmouth College

 10:40 A.M.– 12:10 P.M.